RaghavendraCodes/portfolio-blogs/STORIES/A-love-story-of-data-structures.md

 # A Love Story of Data Structures

-> _Maybe, after all, life isn’t so different from data structures._
+> "Maybe, after all, life isn’t so different from data structures."

 ---